Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES

-The origin of star-formation in dwarf starburst galaxies is still largely unknown.
-Their star-burst episodes seem to only last a few tens of Myr followed by Gyrs of quiescence or very low activity \citep{Lee09,McQuinn10,Zhao11} and the small potential well leads to only a few SN explosion are able to disrupt molecular clouds and interrupt SF in the galaxy.
-Some galaxies have been undergoing tidal interaction with a massive neighbor or are dwarf-dwarf mergers \citep[see e.g.][]{Bekki08, vanZee98}, but many are seemingly isolated (see e.g. the SIGRID sample \citealt{NichollsSIGRID}, or galaxies in the LITTLE THINGS survey, \citealt{Hunter12}).
-However, some post-merger systems might appear isolated until a detailed kinematical study, for which HI studies have proven particularly useful \citep[see e.g.][]{Ashley13, Ashley17}.
-Other triggering mechanisms have been suggested such as inflows of gas and clumps, either from clouds in the halo or material external to the galaxy \citep{Elmegreen12, Verbeke14} or stellar feedback and ram-stripping removing part of the gas that is later re-accreted \citep{Ashley17}.
-It is likely that not one single mechanism can explain all starburst episodes in dwarf galaxies \citep[see e.g.][]{Koleva14}.
+The origin of star-formation in dwarf galaxies is still largely unknown.
+Their star-burst episodes seem to only last a few tens of Myr followed by Gyrs of quiescence \citep{Lee09,McQuinn10,Zhao11}.
+The small potential well allows to disrupt molecular clouds with only a few SN explosions and quench SF.
+Some starbursts might be triggered by interactions \citep[see e.g.,][]{Bekki08, vanZee98}, suggestions are up to $>$60\% \citep{PerezGallego11}, but many galaxies seem to be isolated (see e.g. the SIGRID sample, \citealt{NichollsSIGRID}, or the LITTLE THINGS survey, \citealt{Hunter12}).
+However, low luminosity neighbors may easily go undetected and only show up in HI gas \citep[see e.g.][]{Ashley13, Ashley17}.
+Other possible mechanisms include inflows of gas \citep{Elmegreen12, Verbeke14}, or stellar feedback and ram-stripping, removing gas that is later re-accreted \citep{Ashley17}.
+Very likely not one single mechanism can explain all starburst activity in dwarf galaxies \citep[see e.g.][]{Koleva14}.

-Studies of GRB host morphologies by \cite{Conselice05} and \cite{Wainwright07} suggested a considerable fraction of mergers and interacting systems, visually, however, a few LGRB hosts are clearly interacting systems (GRB 090323, \citealt{Savaglio12}, GRB 090426, \citealt{Thoene11}, GRB 120422A, \citealt{Schulze14} and GRB 080810, \citealt{Wiseman17}).
-Other hosts might have experienced interactions on smaller scales leading to enhanced SF which could have given rise to the GRB progenitor \citep[see e.g.][]{Izzo17a, Arabsalmani15}, in some cases interacting neighbors have only been found after a thorough search \citep[][de Ugarte Postigo et al. in prep.]{Arabsalmani19}.
-Another possibility to supply the gas needed for SF are inflows of metal poor gas, which has been suggested as a possibility for GRB hosts from resolved HI and radio continuum maps \citep{Michalowski12, Michalowski15}.
+GRB hosts are only rarely found to be interacting systems (e.g. GRB 090323, \citealt{Savaglio12}, GRB 090426, \citealt{Thoene11}, GRB 120422A, \citealt{Schulze14}, GRB 080810, \citealt{Wiseman17}, and possibly GRB 060418 and GRB 050820, \citealt{Chen12}).
+Inflows have been suggested as a SF trigger from resolved HI and radio continuum maps \citep{Michalowski12, Michalowski15}.
+HI might also trace past interactions \citealt[][]{}[e.g. for the host of GRB\,980425][]{Arabsalmani19}).
+Even in the most compact dwarfs, kinematics of hot gas, HI gas and stellar kinematics do not necessarily trace each other, supporting the interaction scenario for star-formation \citep{Johnson12, Koleva14,Ashley17}.